Orgelûse the Haughty Lady

 whose magic mirror was stolen by Clinschor, and who sent gifts to Anfortas, one of which was her servant Condrie.

-often seen as the model for Wagner's Klingsor.
-As with Condrie the
+as the model for Wagner's Klingsor.
+As with Condrie the sorceress,

-sorceress, however, on close examination these characters do not have much in common with Wagner's roles, beyond their names.
-There is no direct connection between
+however, on close examination these characters do not have much in common with Wagner's roles, beyond their names.
+There is no direct connection between them in

-them in Wolfram, although we can speculate that they have met in India.
-In Wolfram it is Orgeluse (and the
+Wolfram, although we can speculate that they have met in India.
+In Wolfram it is Orgelûse (and the ladies of

-ladies of the Castle of Marvels) who are in the power of Clinschor, an ally of the
+the Castle of Marvels) who are in the power of Clinschor, an ally of the usurper

-and women with his spells.
+with his spells.
 He gained this power in India, the poem tells us, after a cuckolded husband had castrated him.
-Wagner took over the idea of a
+Wagner took over the idea of a castrated

-others, gave his heart to the proud and beautiful Orgeluse.
-In her service, he was attacked and wounded by the poisoned spear of a heathen
+his heart to the proud and beautiful Orgelûse.
+In her service, he was attacked and wounded by the poisoned spear of a heathen knight.
+His

-knight.
-His wound will not heal.
-This version of the wound was of no interest to Wagner, however; in his Parsifal the spear is a
+wound will not heal.
+This version of the wound was of no interest to Wagner, however; in his Parsifal the spear is a holy relic

 denn nicht ihn selber durft' ich führen im Streite, unentweih't führ' ich ihn mir zur Seite.